-When the Office of Audit and Compliance receives allegations of dishonesty or other irregularity by a UT employee or an outside contractor or vendor, we are required by University policy to conduct an investigation (see Policy FI0130 for details).
+When Audit and Compliance receives allegations of dishonesty or other irregularity by a UT employee or an outside contractor or vendor, we are required by University policy to conduct an investigation (see Policy FI0130 for details).

 Departmental management should not attempt to conduct their own investigations nor alert suspected employees of an impending investigation.

 In an investigation, our objectives include: